-As soon as the testing laboratory receives the test result, it stores the result in the RKI's test result database, indicating the hashed code number.
+As soon as your test result is available, the laboratory stores it in the RKI's test result database using only the hashed code number.
 The test result database is located on a special server within the server system.
-Based on the code number contained in the QR code issued to you, the testing laboratory also generates the hashed code number using the same mathematical procedure as the app.
+The laboratory generates the hashed code number based on the same QR code that you received.